thiloschild/LogAnalyze/README.md

-# LogAnalyze
+# RockLog
 Parsing and plotting of Logs from Rock

-Python Packages needed: Pandas, Json, Dash, Plotly, easygui
+Python Packages needed: pandas, json, dash, plotly,